adamsilver/adamsilver.io-jekyll/_drafts/2017-01-01-dont-customise-form-controls.md

 ## Summary

 As an experienced Front-end Developer, it is important to know what works and what doesn't, and styling form controls to this extent is categorised by the latter.
-Some browsers are more friendly than others, but if you can't completely control them in a reliable, consistent way, without hurting the experience, then there is no point, infact there is a very significant reason *not* too.
+Some browsers are more friendly than others, but if you can't control them in a reliable, consistent way, *without* hurting the user experience, then it is not compelling to try in the name of *aesthetics* or *branding*.
+On the other hand this article describes the reasons *not* to.
 There are much more pressing matters requiring development and design effort.
 The web (and its constraints) just like any other platform, must be embraced.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>